-I am fortunate to be surrounded by REALLY smart friends…like award winning, multiple book, best selling author friends.
+I am fortunate to be surrounded by REALLY smart friends…like award-winning, multiple books, bestselling author friends.
 It is humbling at times to look around my PLN and the collective knowledge and expertise that exists.
 This group of ten was no different.
 This was a group of passionate, involved, committed people.
 Our first meeting was a brainstorming session to establish what we would each write about.
-In the next 48 hours we set up a schedule that allowed for solo writing time as well as partner share/reflection time.
+In the next 48 hours, we set up a schedule that allowed for solo writing time as well as partner share/reflection time.
 We had the chance to connect and give each other feedback.
 (By the way, stressful environment?
-Try chatting with authors like Starr Sackstein or Tom Murray…both with multiple best selling education books, them giving you personal feedback on your writing… sheesh!
+Try chatting with authors like Starr Sackstein or Tom Murray…both with multiple best-selling education books, them giving you personal feedback on your writing… sheesh!
 The pressure!)
 The goal was to have our individual chapters completed by Sunday morning.

 10 chapters, 10 authors, one book.
 It was incredible.

 The topic I ended up landing on was one I’d been struggling with for awhile.
 Why is it that when you read about an administrator in the paper, or on the news, it’s in a negative light?
 When did school based leadership automatically become the bad guy?
 It was pressing on my heart then, and even now…I struggle with knowing my position has the traditional connotation of negativity.
 Given that I’ve been threatened and belittled with profanity TWICE in the past two weeks, again says that we need to change the way we think about leaders and how we go about our position.

 Here is just a smidgen on my piece, “Changing the Way We Think About Leadership”.